odanoburu/FreeLing-User-Manual/installation.md

 ## Locale-related problems when installing {#locale-related-problems-when-installing}

-If you get an error about `bad locale` when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.
+If you get an error about <tt>bad locale</tt> when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.

-FreeLing uses `en_US.UTF8` locale as default during installation.
+FreeLing uses <tt>en_US.UTF8</tt> locale as default during installation.
 If this locale is not installed in your system, you'll get an error during dictionary installation.

 all languages in FreeLing should work with this locale, though Russian may need to have its own locale installed in the system.